starkerStocker/Lab_work_2/README.md

 # Lab 2

-This is the 2 laboratory work Automation Studio.
-I used version 4.2 to get it done.
+This is the second laba.
+Alles Gute.